Ulmus × hollandica

 The botanical name hollandica was first used for an elm variety by Plukenet in 1697 in describing a cultivar of this group now called 'Major'.

 Description

 In form and foliage, the trees are broadly intermediate between the two species.
 F1 hybrids between wych and field elm are fully fertile, but produce widely variant progeny.
 Many also inherit the suckering habit of their field elm parent.
 Both Richens and Rackham noted that examples in the East Anglian hybridization zone were sometimes pendulous in form.

 Pests and diseases

 Some examples of the hybrid possess a moderate resistance to Dutch elm disease.

 Cultivation

+Ulmus × hollandica hybrids, natural and artificial, have been widely planted outside their zones of origin.
+Within their zones of origin they were often the tree of choice for lining streets, roads, canals and dykes, as in Flanders and the Low Countries.

 The hybrid has been introduced to North America and Australasia.